frank9524/securitytxt/README.md

 >>> sec.expired
 False
 ```
-Security-TXT allows you to easily retrieve, parse and manipulate security.txt files.
+SecurityTXT allows you to easily retrieve, parse and manipulate security.txt files.
 It tries to follow the latest
 [draft RFC](https://datatracker.ietf.org/doc/html/draft-foudil-securitytxt-12) as closely as possible, while it still
 parses security.txt files that contain minor mistakes.
 The package aims to be well-documented, thereby easy to use in
 combination with `pydoc`.

 ## Installation
-Security-TXT is available on PyPI:
+SecurityTXT is available on PyPI:
 ```
 $ python -m pip install wellknown-securitytxt
 ```